gitReiko/snowballing_kingdoms_mod/README.md

 3. Theoretically the game will throw challenges at every stage, even in the endgame.
 Since there will always be very powerful kingdoms.

+## Historicity

+This mod is not historical.
+Rather history-based.

+But I tried to make all banners and their names based on historical or archaeological data.
+Some banners are distorted by the limitations of the banners editor and my skills, but I tried to keep the essence of the banners.

+Different banners from different time periods are used for different cultures.

+Since there are a lot of banners.
+A lot of errors must have been created.

+I didn't want to offend anyone with certain banners.
+In fact, I don't know anything about most banners.
+Just used a collection of banners for certain cultures.
+Hopefully didn't create toxic content.
+The intent was the opposite.

+## Current banners (total 904)

+Aestian 18
+Aestian Late 10
+Arab 30
+Armenian 16
+Berber 23
+Bulgarian 20
+Byzantine 24
+Dregovian 30
+English 20
+Estearn Rus – Moscow 21
+Estearn Rus – Novgorod 10
+Estearn Rus – Radimian 10
+French - French 20
+French - Crusader 20
+Georgian 20
+German 26
+Hungary 20
+Irish 20
+Italian 30
+Jatvingian 11
+Jatvingian Late 16
+Kryvian – Połack 25
+Kryvian – Smolensk 10
+Kryvian – Other duchies 4
+Kryvian – Late 4
+Latvian - Latgalian 10
+Latvian - Zemgalian 10
+Latvian - Late 4
+Lithuanian - Lithuania 11
+Lithuanian - Prussia 10
+Lithuanian - Samogitia 10
+Lithuanian - Late 21
+Nordic - Denmark 26
+Nordic - Norway 22
+Nordic - Sweden 26
+Persian 22
+Polish 31
+Portuguese 22
+Rus - Chernigov 12
+Rus - Kyiv 10
+Rus - Pereiaslav 9
+Scottish 20
+Serbian - Serbian 21
+Serbian - Illyrian 2
+Sicilian 20
+Spanish – Aragon 20
+Spanish – Castile 20
+Turkic - Cuman 11
+Turkic - Oghuz 24
+Turkic - Pecheneg 11
+Volhynian 20
+Welsh 21

 ## Known bugs